 Tradies are notorious for bottling up their problems.
 There’s a perception that it’s weak to admit you’re having a hard time but this needs to change.

 “Make sure that, as a business owner or co-worker, you know what the signs are to look out for.

 It could be simply that someone might be a bit more irritable, they may have lost weight or put on weight, might be short tempered or introverted.
 And if that’s the case, just ask the question,” says Sally.

 Content that matters to small business.

-From more news and current affairs that matter to small business, sign up to the Hello Yellow! newsletter.
+From more news and current affairs that matter to small business, sign up to the Hello Yellow Pages! newsletter.